 Resistance welding is a commonly used process to join metal parts together by the use of electric current and pressure.
-There are several different methodes, all with their own unique advantages and areas of application.
-Let's take a look.
+There are several different methods, all with their own unique advantages and areas of application.

 Resistance welding is a welding process in which two or more metals are joined with the help of electric current and pressure.
 The workpieces are heated to such an extent that they melt at the welding point and join together.
 Spot welding is probably the most frequently used resistance welding process.
 In addition, seam welding is also frequently used.
 In addition to these two methods, however, there are other processes that belong to resistance welding.

 What is projection welding?

 Projection welding is a very powerful welding process.
 In contrast to spot welding, it allows several points to be welded simultaneously during one work step.
 Therefore, one or more welding projections are attached to one of the two workpieces to be joined.
 The workpieces now lie between these welding projections.
 The current flows through these welding projections in a concentrated manner and ensures that they heat up and ultimately melt.

 In contrast to spot welding, this process also uses other electrodes.
 These are usually whole plates made of copper.
 Due to these large-surface electrodes, the surface pressure is rather low and the surfaces have a very high quality after welding.
 As several points can be welded in one step with projection welding, the process is quite cost-efficient.

 With projection welding, thicker metal plates can also be welded together.
 It is a popular welding process especially in the electrical industry, the automotive industry, the construction industry and in general engineering.
 Very often, fastening elements such as nuts, threaded bolts, but also bushings or reinforcement plates are welded with this process.